Meet the Team

 Abul Juwel – Graphic & Web Designer

-Abul is an experienced graphic and web designer with over seven years’ experience of working in this field.
+Abul is an experienced graphic and web designer with over a decades worth of experience in working within his field.
 Prior to joining Mend, he delivered a project that was showcased at the Houses of Parliament and developed a website highlighting the work of NGO projects overseas.

 Deryn Ellis - Social Media Co-ordinator

-Before joining MEND as Social Media Coordinator, Deryn honed her skills as the social media Lead for the Cardiff working, developing and promoting successful social media campaigns during the Welsh Assembly Elections and other events.
+Before joining mend as Social Media Co-ordinator, Deryn honed her skills as the social media Lead for the Cardiff working group, developing and promoting successful social media campaigns during the Welsh Assembly Elections and other events.

 Amina Raouf – PA and Team Co-ordinator